Links on Android Authority may earn us a commission. Learn more.

 As of now, there is no news on worldwide availability, but stay tuned for more details as we learn more.

-Original story: The Huawei Mate X was originally scheduled for launch in June, but the company delayed the release in the wake of the Galaxy Fold defects.
+Original article, September 6, 2019 (10:00 AM ET): The Huawei Mate X was originally scheduled for launch in June, but the company delayed the release in the wake of the Galaxy Fold defects.
 Now that Samsung’s foldable phone is ready for prime-time, it looks like Huawei is preparing for a potential launch in October.

 Huawei consumer business group CEO Richard Yu told journalists at an IFA 2019 roundtable that the firm wanted to launch the device in August.
 However, there were several hurdles to overcome first.